 Bank of America and Fannie Mae have agreed to settle legal issues stemming from the subprime mortgage crisis.
 The bank will pay Fannie Mae $3.6 billion in cash and will also spend $6.7 billion to repurchase certain mortgages sold to Fannie Mae.

-You're listening to ALL THINGS CONSIDERED from NPR News.
+It's ALL THINGS CONSIDERED from NPR News.
+I'm Audie Cornish.

 MELISSA BLOCK, HOST:

 Today, President Obama announced his nominees for two key national security posts.
 For CIA director, he picked John Brennan, now his top counterterrorism adviser.
 And for defense secretary, Chuck Hagel, a former senator from Nebraska, a Republican and a Vietnam War veteran.

 The news that disgraced cyclist Lance Armstrong might be willing to confess to the doping charges he spent years denying has reopened interest in his case â€” and in the question of whether his lifetime ban from competitive sports could be eased in exchange for Armstrong's cooperation.